 Beaver Island Conservancy worked with community partners to ensure the conservation and permanent protection of 1631 feet of Lake Michigan shoreline!

-Earlier this year, we began our mission to protect land, air, and water, by identifying an opportunity to preserve a stretch of majestic Lake Michigan shoreline which contains delicate natural features and provide important habitat for migratory birds and endangered species.
+Beaver Island Conservancy began its mission to protect land, air, and water, by identifying an opportunity to preserve a stretch of majestic Lake Michigan shoreline.
+More than a half mile long, the beach adjoins 21 acres of hemlock-hardwood forest and forest wetlands and provides important habitat for migratory birds and endangered species.
+Unfortunately, most of the area was unprotected.

-The mission of the Beaver Island Conservancy is to continue to work with community partners to protect land and other natural resources on the 14 islands that make up the Beaver Island archipelago.
+The mission of the Beaver Island Conservancy is to work with community partners to protect land and other natural resources on the 14 islands that make up the Beaver Island archipelago.
 “I look forward to working with the community to preserve our islands.
 Development has threatened the area,” says Johnson, “but if we act now, the innocence of the land as it is at this moment, untouched and unspoiled, is the way we can keep it forever.”

 The dirt road through the Project Area.
 In the distance, signs placed by the Beaver Island Terrestrial Invasive Species Program mark a native plants support zone.